Srinath1677/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Ashwath p
+Developed by: Srinath YG
-RegisterNumber: 212224220012
+RegisterNumber: 212224230274
 */
 import pandas as pd
 import numpy as np